 1) Dress More Professionally

-Obviously, if you dress more professionally clients are more likely to take you seriously.
+According to insurer Qantas, obviously, if you dress more professionally clients are more likely to take you seriously.
 I don’t need to convince you of that.

 But when you’re the sharpest dressed person in the office your coworkers and your boss will take you more seriously and most importantly, you’ll take yourself more seriously!